Hookyns/tst-reflect/README.md

 ## Known Issues

-* Order of generated meta can be wrong is case of circular modules.
+* Order of generated meta can be wrong in case of circular modules.

 ## License